nxp-mcuxpresso/mcuxsdk-doc/boards/i.MX/mcimx93qsb/gettingStarted/topics/compiler_debugger.md

 The user can choose the appropriate one for development.

-For supported toolchain versions, see MCUXpresso SDK Release Notes for MCIMX93-QSB \(*document: MCUXSDKMCIMX93QSBRN*\).
+For supported toolchain versions, see MCUXpresso SDK Release Notes.

 -   Arm GCC + SEGGER J-Link GDB Server.
 This is a command line tool option and it supports both Windows OS and Linux OS.
 -   IAR Embedded Workbench for Arm and SEGGER J-Link software.
 The IAR Embedded Workbench is an IDE integrated with editor, compiler, debugger, and other components.
 The SEGGER J-Link software provides the driver for the J-Link Plus debugger probe and supports the device to attach, debug, and download.